openstack-archive/tripleo-docs/deploy-guide/source/features/vdpa_deployment.rst

 Mellanox is the only NIC vendor currently supported with vDPA.

+CentOS9/RHEL9 with a kernel of 5.14 or higher is required.

 Execute below command to create the ``roles_data.yaml``::

   openstack overcloud roles generate -o roles_data.yaml Controller ComputeVdpa